Most people use the terms "hot chocolate" and "hot cocoa" interchangeably as they're both hot and chocolaty, but they're not exactly the same thing.

 For the most part, you're not going to be able to find real hot chocolate kits in most grocery stores in the United States, but even if you see "hot chocolate" printed on a label for powdered cocoa, you're not actually buying real hot chocolate.

 Instead, you'll be purchasing a hot cocoa mix rebranded as hot chocolate, which will usually contain cocoa powder, sugar, and some form of dehydrated milk and comes out sweet and light in body.
-Though these may also sometimes contain other spices like vanilla or ground cinnamon to give it an extra kick, you're likely to recognize brands like Swiss Miss, Nestlé, and Ghirardelli brands amongst those that make this pre-packaged beverage mix.
+These may also sometimes contain other spices like vanilla or ground cinnamon to give it an extra kick.
+You're likely to recognize brands like Swiss Miss, Nestlé, and Ghirardelli amongst those that make this pre-packaged beverage mix.